NomiChirps/tplp2/README.md

 ## TODO / Notes

+- [ ] insert appropriate delays in TSC2007 read cycle; we have noise problems
+- [ ] clear the display on boot. the random pixels look kinda cool but...
-- [ ] (?!) display fails self-test during startup if usb-serial output not present
+- [ ] forget the std::duration stuff.. really not worth the hassle.
 - [ ] figure out who's allowed to call xTaskCreate. centralize it.
 - [ ] StatusOr
 - [ ] Create a front panel UI (assignee: wembly :)